Our Book Clubs

 Classic City Readers encompasses the classic combination of literature and conversation.
 They will be reading a diverse variety of titles and topics on their journey through books.

-Classic City Readers meets on the 3rd Wednesday of every month in the library park at 12:00 pm.
+Classic City Readers meets on the 3rd Wednesday of every month at the Main Library at noon.

 Meet The Facilitators